Gain Greater Control with VisionStory’s New “Preview Audio” and “Pause” Features

 • Enhance Emphasis: Build anticipation before a key statement or punchline.

-• Override Default TTS Pausing: If the TTS engine doesn’t pause where you want—or adds an unwanted break—manually adding pauses ensures your narration flows as you intend.
+• Override Default TTS Pausing: If the TTS engine doesn’t pause where you want—or adds an unwanted break—manually adding pauses ensures your narration flows exactly as you intend.

 Important Tips

-• Pro: 10,000 characters (~10 min of audio)
+• Pro Plan: 10,000 characters (~10 minutes of audio per day)

-• Advanced: 50,000 characters (~50 min of audio)
+• Advanced Plan: 50,000 characters (~50 minutes of audio per day)

-• Ultra: 100,000 characters (~100 min of audio)
+• Ultra Plan: 100,000 characters (~100 minutes of audio per day)

-Tips for Using the Stopwatch (Pause) Feature:
+Tips for the Stopwatch (Pause) Feature:

 • Each stopwatch icon adds a 0.5-second pause.
 You can use them consecutively for longer pauses, up to a maximum of 3 seconds.